Reiikz/lbbapi/docs/README.md

 > **Note:** you are expected to use the token the server generates for you and it is filtered to contain random plaintext hex data in all caps.
 While you can use cookies to access all non API functions of LBBAPI this is not intended use and therefore will not be supported.

+<ins>Every API call that ends up causing a delition/update/creation will trigger a Bind9 server reload and a database serialization bump.</ins>

 ## Permissions

 - `admin`
 - - Allows doing anything.

-The admin permission should only be given to the administrator user and will not work for the API
+The admin permission should only be given to the administrator user.

 ## DNS database permissions